 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-Internal joinery is of timber and there are timber internal doors.
+Internal joinery is of timber and there are timber internal doors, some incorporating glazed panels.
 The kitchen contains a range of floor and wall mounted storage units and worktops.